NullRefExcep/AngularFormus/README.md

   input:'typeOfInput' // string
 }
 ```
-Each field can contain own nested fields.
+Fields can contain nested fields.
-All field attributes are optional except `input`
+All field attributes are optional except `input`.
-If `name` attributes don't set, that field must conatain nested fields (attribute `fields`)
+If attribute `name` isn't set, that field must contain nested fields (attribute `fields`).
-You can add custom attributes, they are available in view at object config
+You can add custom attributes, they are available in view at object config.
-For field can be override linker.
+Linker can be overriden.
 E.g:
 ```js
 {
   name:'name',